Azure/mlops-v2/documentation/deployguides/deployguide_gha.md

 - [GitHub client](https://cli.github.com/)
 - [Azure CLI ](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)
 - The [Terraform extension for Azure DevOps](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks) if you are using Azure DevOps + Terraform to spin up infrastructure
+- One or more Azure subscription(s) based on whether you are deploying Prod only or Prod and Dev environments
+     - **Important** - As mentioned in the **Prerequisites** at the beginning [here](https://github.com/Azure/mlops-v2?tab=readme-ov-file#prerequisites), if you plan to use either a Free/Trial or similar learning purpose subscriptions, they might pose 'Usage + quotas' limitations in the default Azure region being used for deployment.
+Please read provided instructions carefully to succeessfully execute this deployment.
 - Azure service principals to access / create Azure resources from Azure DevOps or Github Actions (or the ability to create them)
 - Git bash, [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) or another shell script runner on your local machine
 -  When using WSL,